This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Before the first therapy - family interview

 I met with the family to go over study details.
-I thought that nothing would improve and that the study might last 2 only weeks.
+I thought that nothing would improve and that the therapy might last 2 weeks.
 You can decide for yourself why I continued to fund Dr. Haber for 5 years of therapy for Mark.
 Debbie decided to "let go" after about 2 years because she didn't have kids as reasons for continuing.

-Figure 5.
 Mark and Debbie have Huntington's disease.
 Their mother died at age 46 and they know what lies ahead.
 Watch Mark's unintentional mouth movements.
 You are welcome to sample the conversations.
 (11:28)

 Mark demonstrates his walking and then drinking from a Styrofoam cup that he reported was previously challenging for lack of dexterity and crushing the cup.
 The family describes their observations.

-Figure 6.
 Mark demonstrates his improved walking and drinking from a cup.
 His family tells us why they are surprised.
 (6:03)

 At the first anniversary interview